University of Maine commencement ceremonies will be held at the Alfond Arena on the University of Maine campus.

 Maine College of Engineering and Computing

-Do not bring personal belongings to the ballroom.
-The University and the Cross Insurance Center are not responsible for lost or stolen items.
+Do not bring personal belongings to the Field House – the University is not responsible for lost or stolen items.

-Check in at the designated tables and obtain your blue reader card with your name pre-printed.
+Obtain your blue reader card with your name pre-printed

 During the Ceremony